Snowflake Mason Jars – Stamped Snowflake Mason Jars.

 Distress lightly around rim and along small Ball words.

 Dip stamp in white paint.
-I dabbed the stamp on time on a paper plate before stamping on jar.
+I dabbed the stamp one time on a paper plate before stamping on jar.
+So it’s dip in paint, stamp on paper plate lightly and then stamp on the jar.
+Straight on (no rolling).
 You can get maybe two snowflakes from one dip.

 Use a paint brush to add dots.
 And you’re done.